ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 As in a **scored contest** between a single PC and an opponent, only one **simple contest** per pair of adversaries occurs each **round**.
 Usually the PCs make up one team, and their antagonists the other.

 A **group scored contest** continues until one side has no active participants.
 If you **defeat** your opponent you can pair with a new opponent.
 The new opponent might be unengaged, but might also be engaged in an existing pairing.
-When you pair with a new opponent, you begin a new **contest**.
-If your opponent is already engaged in a **contest**, you participate in the existing **resolution** points tally.
+When you pair with an unengaged opponent, you begin a new **contest**.
+If your opponent is already engaged in a **contest**, you participate in the existing **contest** and **resolution** points tally.
+You and your opponent roll each round, as does the other PC who is engaged with them, and you both score **resolution points**, for and against, tracking against the same total.
 Alternatively, if you are unopposed, you may choose to **assist**.
 Of course, you may be later engaged by an opponent who becomes free yourself.

 You may lose some pairings amongst the PCs, but still win if the last participant standing is a PC; otherwise if the last participant belongs to the opposition you lose.